IsaiahJTurner/HomeworkHunt/README.md

 composer install
 ```

 To finish the installation, open config.php and enter your own API keys and database connection settings.
+If you would like to set up MySQL integration with Algolia, please follow these steps.

+  1. Move jdbc-connector.sh and config.sample.json to a new directory that is not accessible by the web.
+  2. Rename config.sample.json to config.json.
+  3. Open config.json and enter the requested data.
+  4. `cd` to the directory containing the jdbc-connector.sh script.
+  5. Execute `chmod +x jdbc-connector.s` in the terminal.
+  6. Ececute `./jdbc-connector.sh config.json` in the terminal.

 License
 ----